sourcegraph/scip-clang/docs/Development.md

 Another option is to use clang-query ([tutorial](https://devblogs.microsoft.com/cppblog/exploring-clang-tooling-part-2-examining-the-clang-ast-with-clang-query/)).

+**NOTE:** If running the above on CUDA code leads to a Clang error suggesting that CUDA could not be found, it's likely that the code is ill-formed.
+Adding flags like `-nocudainc` or `-nocudalib` (sometimes suggested by Clang) will lead to `CUDAKernelCallExpr` values not being parsed properly.

 ### Automated test case reduction

 In case of a crash, it may be possible to automatically reduce